 This manual cannot give you all the answers to all of the problems your campaign will face.
 It cannot tell you what your campaign message should be.
-It cannot tell you who are your most likely supporters.
+It cannot tell you who your most likely supporters are.
 It cannot tell you what are the most effective methods of contacting voters in your region.
 What it can do is provide the questions that will help you think through the planning process in a thorough and methodical way.

 Therefore, the candidate, the campaign manager and all the key advisers should conduct a strategic planning meeting and go through this manual seriously and rigorously.
 Your strategic planning session should also result in a written campaign plan.
 Too often, politicians believe that they hold the winning strategy "in their heads."
-In reality they have no strategy at all and are wandering aimlessly.
-Too often the candidate and the campaign manager believe that they are following a single strategy, only to find out later that their opinions about the strategy are completely at odds.
-A written campaign plan, agreed upon by the candidate, the campaign manager and all the key advisors, would help avoid such problems.
+In reality, if the plan is not written down, there is no strategy at all and the campaign is wandering aimlessly.
+Or, at other times, the candidate and the campaign manager believe that they are following a single strategy, only to find out later that their opinions about the strategy are completely at odds.
+A written campaign plan, agreed upon by the candidate, the campaign manager and all the key advisors, avoids such problems.
 The rule is simple - if a plan is not written down, no plan exists.